 Working with the Community

 Right now, Atmore is a charming town on the way to somewhere else—whether it’s people driving through to buy lottery tickets at the state line, or people on their way up from Florida.
-After 2008, the population of Atmore had declined by about 15,000.
 This is where the downtown revitalization comes in.
 Pepsi-Cola Bottling Company is a huge supporter of improving the quality of life in Atmore.

 The Fehrs are a great example of what this powerful community can do.
 Brandy Fehr of Fehr Paint and Contracting and Tiger Lily Children’s Boutique was diagnosed with stage two breast cancer, and the community has rallied around her.
 Every Friday for May and June of this year, participating businesses are donating a percentage of their sales to help Brandy.
 Atmore’s Pepsi was on the ground floor of this idea.